-1 Hold a performance meeting to address your concerns about the employee's performance and create a performance improvement plan.
-Give the employee prior warning of the time and nature of the meeting, preferably allowing them to bring a representative if they so wish.
-At the meeting:

-- (a) Clarify the performance objectives of the employee's job, referring to previous occasions they have been provided with, or explained to the employee.
-These objectives should not be new to the employee. - (b) Discuss the employee's current and past levels of performance, focusing on how and when the employee has failed to meet the identified performance objectives.
-Identify the gap between the performance required, and the performance provided, and seek from the employee any explanation as to why their performance has not reached the required standard. - (c) Develop an action plan of remedial steps to resolve the gap.
+- 1. Hold a performance meeting to address your concerns about the employee's performance and create a performance improvement plan.
+Give the employee prior warning of the time and nature of the meeting, preferably allowing them to bring a representative if they wish.
+At the meeting: - a.
+Clarify the performance objectives of the employee's job, referring to previous occasions they have been provided or explained to the employee.
+These objectives should not be new to the employee. - b.
+Discuss the employee's current and past levels of performance, focusing on how and when the employee has failed to meet the identified performance objectives.
+Identify the gap between the performance required and performance provided, and seek from the employee any explanation as to why their performance has not reached the required standard. - c.
+Develop an action plan of remedial steps to resolve the gap.
 Agree with the employee what steps both parties will take (such as training) to improve the performance to meet the required standard.
-Such steps may include training, mentoring, or changing to more flexible hours of work. - (d) Identify a reasonable time period within which performance must improve to the specified standard.
-Reasonable time periods are discussed below. - (e) Specify the consequences of failing to meet the required standard.
-This may include counselling, reprimand, warning or dismissal (depending on the stage that you are at of the performance process).
-The employee should be made aware that if improvements aren't seen by the end of the process their employment may be in jeopardy. - (f) Give the employee an opportunity to comment on the process.
-It is not necessary for the employee to agree to the process and the performance criteria, but it is important that an opportunity is provided for them to raise any issues they may have. - (g) Schedule another meeting at the end of the time period to review the performance, again specifying the nature of the meeting and the ability of the employee to bring a representative. - 2 Provide the employee with a written account of what was discussed.
-Some employers have the employee sign the document to agree that it is a fair and correct record of what was discussed and agreed upon, but it is not necessarily advisable, as it affords the employee an opportunity to protest (see below). - 3 Monitor the employee's performance in the areas identified.
+Such steps may include training, mentoring or changing to more flexible hours of work. - d.
+Identify a reasonable time period within which performance must improve to the specified standard.
+Reasonable time periods are discussed below. - e.
+Specify the consequences of failing to meet the required standard.
+This may be disciplinary actions, including counselling, a reprimand, a warning or dismissal (depending on the stage that you are at of the performance process).
+The employee should be made aware that if improvements aren't seen by the end of the process, their employment may be in jeopardy. - f.
+Give the employee an opportunity to comment on the process.
+It is not necessary for the employee to agree to the process and the performance criteria, but it is important that an opportunity is provided for them to raise any issues they may have. - g.
+Schedule another meeting at the end of the time period to review the performance, again specifying the nature of the meeting and the ability of the employee to bring a representative.

+- 1. Provide the employee with a written account of what was discussed.
+Some employers have the employee sign the document to agree that it is a fair and correct record of what was discussed and agreed upon.
+This is not advisable as it affords the employee an opportunity to protest (see key issues on page 7). - 2.
+Monitor the employee's performance in the areas identified.
 Collect all relevant data, both objective and subjective.
 Note that if an area of performance was not addressed in the initial meeting, you cannot take disciplinary action for any failure in that particular area.
-But you can include it in the performance improvement process for review after a reasonable period of time is provided for the employee to demonstrate accepted levels of performance. - 4 Hold the next performance meeting, again giving the employee an opportunity to bring a representative.
+But you can include it in the performance improvement process for review, after a reasonable period of time is provided for the employee to demonstrate accepted levels of performance. - 3.
+Hold the next performance meeting, again giving the employee an opportunity to bring a representative.
 If the employee has failed to meet the specified performance criteria, give them an opportunity to provide an explanation for not meeting the specified standard.
-Take this explanation into consideration, without any pre-judgement, and decide whether the disciplinary action specified will be taken. - 5 In this performance management meeting the previous steps should also be covered.
-The objectives should be discussed and a new review date set.
+Take this explanation into consideration, without any pre-judgement, and decide whether the disciplinary action specified will be taken. - 4.
+In this performance management meeting the previous steps should also be covered.
+The objectives should be discussed and a new review date set. - 5.
 The performance management process should consist of at least 3 consecutive review periods before the company considers termination.